johnkerl/miller/README.md

 including but not limited to the familiar **CSV**, **TSV**, and **JSON**.
 (Miller can handle **positionally-indexed data** as a special case.)

+For a few more examples please see [Miller in 10 minutes](http://johnkerl.org/miller/doc/10-min.html).

 Features:

 * Miller is **multi-purpose**: it's useful for **data cleaning**,